RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       If running in editor using the "Simulate" play mode, weather particles will probably not be visible.

       This is just a limitation of Simulate mode.
-It plays the level, but keeps rendering through the editor camera, and in this context Niagara cannot sample the editor camera location for the weather particles to use.
+It plays the level, but keeps rendering through the editor camera, and in this context neither the blueprint or niagara can sample the editor camera location for the weather particles to use.

       Using the other Play modes should display the weather particles correctly.